hritvikpatel4/web_frame_2019/README.md

   <li>Use any unzip tool(preferably WinRAR, executable file is provided in the repository named as "winrar-x64-570.exe")</li>
   <li>Unzip the file named "myvenv.zip" only.
 Wait for the process to finish.</li>
   <li>Do not unzip "myvenv.z01".</li>
+  <li>After the above process, all the files will be available used to build the site.</li>
  </ul>

+Done by:<br/>
+PES1201700125 - Hritvik Patel<br/>
+PES1201700180 - Amogh Rajesh